tizianocolagrossi/magistrale-appunti/PND/README.md

 # Penetration testing and vulnerability assessment
  see ETH

+ ## Vulnerability assessment vs. Penetration testing
+ Vulnerability assessment:
+ - the process of identifying and quantifying vulnerabilities within a system

+ Penetration testing:
+ - the process of evaluating the security of a computer system or network by simulating an attack from malicious outsiders and malicious insiders

+ ## Methodologies
+ Different processes and methodologies are available to perform security assessments
+ - OSSTMM

+ Provide a standardized approach to conduct penetration tests

+ An OSSTMM audit is an accurate measurement of security at an operational level that is void of assumptions and anecdotal evidence.
+Consistent and repeatable.

 # Open Question
 ### List and detail which are the characteristics a host needs to have in a LAN for being the next hop for a given destination network.